 WHERE: Kansas City, Kansas

-Insider Tip: Seek out the swim-up bar for the chance to relax in the heated pool while enjoying your favorite refreshment.
+INSIDER TIPSeek out the swim-up bar for the chance to relax in the heated pool while enjoying your favorite refreshment.

 WHERE: Santa Claus, Indiana

-With nearly 40 aquatic attractions, Water World is enormous.
-The Mile High Flyer, a water coaster, is one of the park's star attractions for its speed and intensity.
+With nearly 40 aquatic attractions, Water World in Denver is enormous.
+The Mile High Flyer, a water coaster, is one of the park’s star attractions for its speed and intensity.
 The Storm is a unique take on a raft ride as riders zoom down a pitch-dark tube themed to recreate a storm.
-With loud thunder, flashes of lighting, and of course, rain, let Mother Nature delightfully disorient you.
+With loud thunder, flashes of lightning, and of course, rain, let Mother Nature delightfully disorient you.
 If speed piques your interest, be sure to step up to the Turbo Racer, an eight-across slide competition that ends each bout with an announcement of the winner.

-White Water Park
+Silver Dollar City’s White Water Park

 WHERE: Branson, Missouri